atlassian/react-beautiful-dnd/README.md

 ### Empty `Droppable`s

 It is recommended that you put a `min-height` on a vertical `Droppable` or a `min-width` on a horizontal `Droppable`.
-Otherwise when the `Droppable` is empty there may not be enough of a target for `Draggable` being dragged with touch or mouse inputs to be *over* to `Droppable`.
+Otherwise when the `Droppable` is empty there may not be enough of a target for `Draggable` being dragged with touch or mouse inputs to be *over* the `Droppable`.

 ### Auto scrolling is not provided (yet!)